-AePS Transaction Reversal and Refund Process: What to Do When Money is Deducted
+AePS Transaction Reversal and Refund Process: What to Do When Money Is Deducted

-byPaytm Editorial TeamMarch 23, 2026
+byPaytm Editorial TeamLast Updated: May 28, 2026

-A busy market street in Chennai, a small shopkeeper was helping a customer withdraw Rs 2,000 using their Aadhaar card and fingerprint.
+A busy market street in Chennai: a small shopkeeper helped a customer withdraw Rs 2,000 using their Aadhaar card and fingerprint.
 Suddenly, the transaction showed ‘failed’ on the device, yet the customer received an SMS stating Rs 2,000 had been debited from their bank account.
 Panic set in for both parties, as the cash wasn’t dispensed and the money was gone.
+This scenario, where money is deducted but the AePS transaction does not complete successfully, is a common concern for many across India.
+Understanding the correct steps for reversal and refund is crucial to ensure you recover your money swiftly and reduce unnecessary stress.
+You are not alone if this happens, and there is a clear process to follow.

 What Is AePS and How Does It Help You?

-AePS, which stands for Aadhaar-enabled Payment System, is a payment service that allows you to perform basic banking transactions using your Aadhaar number and biometric authentication.
-This system has revolutionised financial access, especially in rural and semi-urban areas where traditional bank branches might be scarce.
-It brings banking services right to your doorstep through local agents or Bank Mitras.
+AePS, or Aadhaar-enabled Payment System, is a payment service that allows individuals to perform basic banking transactions using their Aadhaar number and biometric authentication.
+This system has revolutionized financial access, especially in rural and semi-urban areas where traditional bank branches may be scarce.
+It brings banking services directly to your doorstep through local agents or Bank Mitras.
+Individuals can use AePS for several services, including cash withdrawals, balance inquiries, mini statements of recent transactions, and even fund transfers between Aadhaar-linked accounts.
+Its primary benefit lies in its simplicity and widespread reach; all that is required is an Aadhaar number and a fingerprint or iris scan, making it exceptionally inclusive.
+This system ensures that financial services are accessible to all, irrespective of their literacy or tech-savviness.

 Quick Context: What is Aadhaar?